lyw02/agile-software-practice-assignment1/README.md

 4. The users can sort movie list by selecting sorting options.
 + cypress/component/toolBar.cy.js

+__FilterMoviesCard component__
+1. The component renders filtering options.
+2. The users can filter with rating.
+3. The users can filter with release date.
++ cypress/component/filterMoviesCard.cy.js

 ## Code Splitting.

 [Specify the pathname of each source code file that contains evidence of code splitting in your React app.]